lzelus/wso2-subscription-request-lambda/README.md

 ###Testing and Debugging

-#### Testing
+#### Email Simulation
 This lambda will accept a query parameter `simulate=True` to enable running the lambda but not actually sending the emails.
 All other logic is implemented as expected.

+#### Testing
+The /test directory contains a set of unit tests for the lambda.
+The lambda will accept an alternate configuration if it is specified as a `test-config` entry in the event dictionary passed into the handle_lambda function.

 #### Debug Logging
-This lambda will accept a query parameter 'debug=True' to turn on debug level logging into either the local or CloudWatch logs.
+This lambda will accept a query parameter `debug=True` to turn on debug level logging into either the local or CloudWatch logs.